Posts

 Conclusion

-While the present proposal of indicating specific material events is better than the earlier proposal, law cannot prescribe an exhaustive list of UPSI events as it will differ from entity to entity.
-Given the diverse items of information that may be material, it will be impossible to have a closed list of all; therefore, the list of potential UPSI items (UPSI Library) needs to be formulated by every listed entity which is (a) Dynamic – it will have to be populated regularly, based on a feedback system and (b) Granular – the more granular the items are, easier it will be assign the first point of responsibility and to minimise the nodes or the stop-overs that information travels, from its first source of recognition to the ultimate centre.
+While the present amendment indicating specific material events as illustrative guidance is better than the earlier proposal, law cannot prescribe an exhaustive list of UPSI events as it will differ from entity to entity.
+Given the diverse items of information that may be material, it will be impossible to have a closed list of all; therefore, the list of potential UPSI items (UPSI Library) needs to be formulated by every listed entity which is (a) Dynamic – it will have to be populated regularly, based on a feedback system and (b) Granular – the more granular the items are, easier it will be to assign the first point of responsibility and to minimise the nodes or the stop-overs that information travels, from its first source of recognition to the ultimate centre.

 Will Insiders Tread Trading Plan 2.0?